cgsdfc/Neural-Dialogue-Generation/README.md

 decoding by combining a pre-trained Seq2Seq model and a Soothsayer future prediction model

-Other than the input parameters of the standard decoding model in the Folder "decode", additional options include:
+Other than the input parameters of the standard decoding model in the folder ``Decode/``, additional options include:

     -Task                   (the future prediction task, taking values of "length" or "backward") -target_length          (default 0, forcing the model to generate sequences of a pre-specific length.
             0 if there is no such a constraint.
-If your task is "length", a value for -target_length is required)
-    -FuturePredictorModelFile   (path for loading a pre-trained Soothsayer future prediction model.
+If your task is "length", a value for -target_length is required) -FuturePredictorModelFile   (path for loading a pre-trained Soothsayer future prediction model.
             If "Task" takes a value of "length", the value of FuturePredictorModelFile should be a model saved from training length prediction model in folder train_length.
-If "Task" takes a value of "backward", the model is a model saved from training the backward probability model in the folder train_backward)
-    -PredictorWeight        (default 0, the weight for the Soothsayer model)
+If "Task" takes a value of "backward", the model is a model saved from training the backward probability model in the folder train_backward) -PredictorWeight        (default 0, the weight for the Soothsayer model)

 To run the decoder with a pre-trained Soothsayer model of length:

-    th decode.lua -params_file hyperparameterFile_pretrained_seq2seq -model_file modelFile_pretrained_seq2seq -InputFile yourInputFileToDecode -OutputFile yourOutputFile -FuturePredictorModelFile modelFile_Soothsayer_length -PredictorWeight 1 -Task length -target_length 15
+    th decode.lua \
+        -params_file hyperparameterFile_pretrained_seq2seq \
+        -model_file modelFile_pretrained_seq2seq \
+        -InputFile yourInputFileToDecode \
+        -OutputFile yourOutputFile \
+        -FuturePredictorModelFile modelFile_Soothsayer_length \
+        -PredictorWeight 1 \
+        -Task length \
+        -target_length 15

-To run the decoder with a pre-trained Soothsayer model of backward probability
+To run the decoder with a pre-trained Soothsayer model of backward probability:

     th decode.lua \
         -params_file hyperparameterFile_pretrained_seq2seq \